 A book title might not seem important when starting a WIP (work in progress), except perhaps as a directional aid.
 A working title helps maintain plot focus.
 Whenever a creative block rears its ugly head, writers can think of the title and leverage it to produce more ideas.
+This step helps maintain focus on the storyline, especially if you know how the book will end.

 Once a book nears completion, however, a definitive title becomes increasingly important.